iwsjanine/github-slideshow/2019-09-27-Insured-Vehicle-Flow.md

 Click **Continue** to proceed to the next screen of the dialog.

+# Step 3 - Damage Details

 ## Add damage details

-Use the instructions on this page to complete the **Damage details **dialog.
+Use the instructions to complete the **Damage details **dialog.

 1. In the **Are vehicle damage details known ?** section, select an answer: